adrienbarbusse/App/Development/assertions.md

 + The user can turn off and on a module.

-+ The user can not modify other module progiel other than ON/OFF.
++ The user can not modify other module properties other than ON/OFF.
 These are modified depending on the user's interactions in the sessions.

 + Turn off a module preserve all the data (soft delete).